How to help kids stop fighting and get along – a step by step guide.

 “He said I’m a chicken!”

 This came right after you’ve asked them to give you just 10 minutes of peace and quiet.
-You’re feeling the butterflies in your chest and something’s creeping up your back into your neck.
+You’ve been putting out fires all day, and you need a litte break.
+You’re feeling the butterflies in your chest and your face is getting warm.

 Okay, breathe.
 Deep breath in, and hold it there.
 Then slowly let it out.
 Do it again if you must, but make sure you speak to your kids calmly.
 Because if you don’t, you might respond like this: